Venus Ramey: Pageants

-She then won the Miss District of Columbia pageant and then became Miss America in 1944.
+She won the Miss District of Columbia pageant and then became Miss America in 1944.
 She was the first Miss America to be photographed in color and also the first red-haired contestant to win the national title.

 Career

 She was wooed by Hollywood in 1947, but dissatisfied with show business, she returned home to her Eubank, Kentucky, tobacco farm (which she maintained for over 50 years) in Lincoln County, Kentucky.

 Ramey became the first Miss America to run for public office, seeking a seat in the Kentucky House of Representatives.
 In the 1970s, Ramey successfully campaigned to save Over-the-Rhine, a neighborhood in Cincinnati, Ohio.
 The neighborhood was eventually listed on the National Register of Historic Places, and her work led her to make an unsuccessful bid for a spot on the Cincinnati City Council.

-She was a tobacco farmer who, in 1999, unsuccessfully filed a lawsuit against the federal government for $300 billion for its anti-tobacco policies.
+She was a tobacco farmer who, in 1999, filed an unsuccessful lawsuit against the federal government for $300 billion for its anti-tobacco policies.
 She also was a write-in candidate for the 2000 presidential election.

 In April 2007, at age 82, Ramey confronted intruders who had entered a storage building on her Waynesburg, Kentucky farm where thieves had previously stolen equipment.
 She used a snub-nose .38 revolver to shoot out the tires on their pickup truck, then flagged down a car and had the driver call 911, holding the would-be thieves at gun-point until the sheriff arrived.
 "I didn't even think twice.
 I just went and did it", she said.
 "If they'd even dared come close to me, they'd be six feet under by now."